BRIT Awards 2018: Complete List of Winners

 Jax Jones, "You Don't Know Me (feat.
 Raye)"

-Dua Lipa, "New Rules"
+WINNER: Dua Lipa, "New Rules"

 Little Mix, "Touch"